December 10, 2009

 Mederator then asks Ms. Buyelwa Sonjica – South African Environment Minister “From African point of view, should we hammering it now or regrouping in Mexico”

 “Legally binding is possible here in Copenhagen, it’s just need leadership to resolve that kind of outcome” Stressed Buyelwa.

-Same question gone to EU representative and he said “We need an agreement now.
+Same question go to EU representative and he said “We need an agreement now.
 We need to put in legislation probably in 6 months.
 We already have progressive legally binding treaty in EU.
 If we don’t get an agreement now, we cannot agree on financing.
 We need to start action now.
 We don’t have much time”

-The last respond was taken by Mohamed Nasheed “World leaders are capable in coming up with an agreement in Copenhagen.
+The last respond is taken by Mohamed Nasheed “World leaders are capable in coming up with an agreement in Copenhagen.
 It can still happen tomorrow.
 We cannot hope for the deal to Mexico.
 It will be going on and on”